tutorgen/hpit_services/README.md

 Go to http://www.couchbase.com/download and download the Community edition binary and install.
 After installing, go to http://localhost:8091/index.html to configure Couchbase.

-To install the python client, go to http://packages.couchbase.com/clients/python/snapshots and download couchbase-1.2.0-0-gf9be317.win-amd64-py3.3.exe for 64-bit architectures.
+To install the python client, go to https://pypi.python.org/pypi/couchbase and download couchbase-1.2.3.win32-py3.3.exe.

 Activate your virtual environment (covered later) and run:

-'easy_install couchbase-1.2.0-0-gf9be317.win-amd64-py3.3.exe'.
+'easy_install couchbase-1.2.3.win32-py3.3.exe'.

 ##### PostgreSQL
 Because PostgreSQL is just a production replacement of SQLite, and Windows should never be used